mikkokallio/bicep-workshop/README.md

 - param location string = resourceGroup().location

 ## Task 2.2: Add descriptions to make the code easier to read
-- Add descriptions to your params using the
+- Add descriptions to your params using the `@description` decorator.
+- Make code more readable but also provide guidance during deployment.
+- Test deployment to see this.
+- Command to view these from CLI?

 ## Task 2.3: Add resource name prefix to all names
 - Add another string param prefix and give it a value, such as "workshop".